-We have been to Engadin to preview the new Grazyna Kulczyk’ museum, opening on January the 2nd.
-And we took the chance to ask her insight about the project.
+We have been to Engadin to preview Grazyna Kulczyk’s new Muzeum Susch and to ask the Polish collector her insights into the project.

 Muzeum Susch 2 (c) Studio Stefano Graziani, Muzeum Susch, Art Stations Foundation CH